clojurists-together/clojuriststogether.org/content/news/2020/july-2020-monthly-update.md

 **Banking on Clojure**
 Updated the [banking-on-clojure project](http://practicalli.github.io/clojure/clojure-spec/projects/bank-account/) using a TDD approach with Clojure spec.

-Using Kaocha test runner run unit tests and Clojure spec generative tests locally and via CirceCI.
+Using Kaocha test runner run unit tests and Clojure spec generative tests locally and via CircleCI.
 Kaocha can run the same tests as clojure.spec.test.alpha/test function calls, without having to add code to the project.
 Adding the spect-check-plugin via the test.edn config did not run the generative tests, only the unit tests.
 Use the spec-test-check plugin to run the reports works when included as a command line flag.

 #### Practicalli Clojure Webapps
-Created [a guide to deploy a Clojure application via CirceCI onto Heroku](https://practicalli.github.io/clojure-webapps/projects/status-monitor-deps/).
+Created [a guide to deploy a Clojure application via CircleCI onto Heroku](https://practicalli.github.io/clojure-webapps/projects/status-monitor-deps/).
 Think of Heroku as AWS without the cognative load to use it, simply push source code to Heroku and it builds and deploys the resulting application.

 Updated the status monitor project to deps.edn to use as the basis for a guide to deploy Clojure applications via CircleCI to Heroku (a cloud platform as a service).
 The project takes a simple approach so the focus remains on the continuous integration pipeline.